BlockchainCommons/Research/papers/bcr-2026-009-lifecycle-roles.md

 ```

 **Examples**:
-- A foundation commissions a research report (Commissioner) while researchers develop the approach (ConceptOriginator)
+- A foundation commissions a research report (Commissioner) while researchers develop the approach (Conceptualization)
 - A client commissions software (Commissioner) while developers design the architecture (Architect)
 - A publisher commissions a book on a topic (Commissioner) while the author provides the unique perspective (ConceptOriginator)